margauxlep/project-clezemath/index.md

 Analyzing quotes emanating from American newspapers in the [Quotebank dataset](https://quotebank.dlab.tools) combined with [additional data](https://www.motherjones.com/politics/2012/12/mass-shootings-mother-jones-full-data/) will help us study how these tragic events influence the media coverage and the political debate.

 <div align="center">
 <img src="guns_comic.gif" />
 </div>

 <h1 style="color: #990000;">Are quotes about guns related to the occurence of mass shootings?</h1>

+> This sickening and senseless gun violence must stop.
+(Bernie Sanders)

 Between 2015 and 2020, **48 mass shootings** were registered, killing 396 people and injuring 895.
 In the same timeframe, we collected more than **79'000 quotes** from American news that were about guns and shootings in general (LINK to how we collected these quotes).
 The first thing we wanted to see is if the occurences of these quotes was linked to the events.